Updated May 14, 2018

 We will assign applicants to TA a course only if they already have a solid command of the material to be taught in the course.
 In other words, only apply to TA for a class if you have taken the equivalent course or have comparable other experience.
 For a description of our courses, please see here.

-International students must take the English Language Proficiency Exam prior to finalization of a TA assignment.
+International students must take and pass the English Language Proficiency Exam prior to finalization of a TA assignment.
 Below is more information to determine if this requirement applies to your situation:

 - Students whose spoken TOEFL score is 23-25 or who have waived the TOEFL requirement due to their previous educational background must pass the in-person English Language Certification Examination (ELCE) prior to being hired as a TA for the first time.
 This test is administered during Finals Week of each quarter, and students who pass will be eligible to hold a TA position two (2) quarters after passing (i.e. a student who passes the exam during Finals Week of Fall quarter will be eligible to TA in Spring quarter).
 All students in this category will have their TA applications marked as ineligible until they have satisfied the requirement.
-We will contact you to schedule the exam if this applies to your situation.
+We will contact you to formally schedule the exam if this applies to your situation, but you may submit a request to take the ELCE here.

 - Students with a spoken TOEFL score of 26 or above are exempt from this requirement and may be considered for a TA position in the first quarter of their admit year.